-On March 18, 2011, International Business Machines Corporation ("IBM") agreed to settle FCPA books and records and internal controls charges with the SEC stemming from alleged improper cash payments and gifts, travel, and entertainment provided to government officials in South Korea and China.
+On March 18, 2011, International Business Machines Corporation ("IBM") agreed to settle FCPA books and records and internal controls charges with the SEC stemming from alleged improper cash payments, gifts, travel, and entertainment provided to government officials in South Korea and China.
 According to the SEC, IBM subsidiaries and an IBM joint venture provided South Korean government officials with approximately \$207,000 in cash bribes, gifts, and payments of travel and entertainment expenses and engaged in a widespread practice of providing overseas trips, entertainment, and gifts to Chinese government officials.
 Without admitting or denying the SEC's allegations, IBM agreed to pay \$8 million in disgorgement and prejudgment interest and a \$2 million civil penalty.
-IBM also consented to the entry of a final judgment that permanently enjoins it from violating the books and records and internal control provisions of the FCPA.
+IBM also consented to the entry of a final judgment that permanently enjoined it from violating the books and records and internal control provisions of the FCPA.
+The DOJ has not indicated that it intends to bring a parallel enforcement action.